 The Cooperative entered into an agreement with Green Mountain Power in 2022 to develop a 3.0 MW/12.0 MWh energy storage project in North Troy, VT.
 The project will be used for peak shaving purchases, participating in ISO-NE Regulation market and capturing and dispatching renewable energy that would otherwise be curtailed due to transmission constraints on the electrical grid.
-The project is expected to reach commercial operation by the end of May 2024.
+The battery will be in use in 2025.
 VEC is a 50% owner in the project.

 The Cooperative has entered into agreements to sell the environmental attributes, renewable energy credits (REC's), from the two wind farms in Sheffield and Lowell and other smaller renewable generation projects and purchase environmental attributes when needed.
-Agreements to sell and purchase the REC's have been executed for REC's generated from 2018 through 2025.
+Agreements to sell and purchase the REC's have been executed for REC's generated from 2024-2031.